gwax/www-gwax/pages/about/site.rst

 The static portions of this site are built using `Nikola <https://getnikola.com>`_ running under `Python <https://www.python.org>`_ (3.7).

-The Nikola theme is a custom built theme using `Skeleton Framework <https://skeleton-framework.github.io/>`_ css boilerplate with a little custom css and js.
+The Nikola theme is a custom built theme using `Skeleton <http://getskeleton.com/>`_ css boilerplate with a little custom css and js.
 Icons and glyphs are from `Font Awesome <http://fortawesome.github.io/Font-Awesome/>`_.